Terms and Conditions AI GPT reader, possible?

 Existing AI Capabilities:

 1. Contract Analysis Tools: There are already robust AI-driven contract analysis tools that can scan documents to identify key terms, clauses, and potential risk factors.
-Programs like Kira, Luminance, and LawGeex utilize machine learning to assist legal professionals in reviewing complex contracts quickly.
+Programs like Kira, Luminance, and LawGeex utilize Machine Learning to assist legal professionals in reviewing complex contracts quickly.

 1. GPT-based Legal Assistants: Technologies like OpenAI’s GPT (Generative Pre-trained Transformer) models can process and summarize large texts, making them theoretically capable of parsing through terms and conditions.
 However, interpreting specific legal outcomes requires more specialized programming and data.